Perfect5th/dev-lxc/README.md

 The default user (`ubuntu`) should be uid-mapped to your user, so file permissions should be okay.

+If another shell is installed, you can use it by providing it with the `--shell` flag.

+For example:

+    dev_lxc shell jammy --shell zsh

 ### Exec a command in an instance

     dev_lxc exec jammy 'echo "hello"'

-This executes using `bash`, so try not to get too fancy.
+This executes using `bash` by default.
 You can also provide environment variables:

     dev_lxc exec jammy 'echo "hello $MITCH"' --env MITCH="mitchell"

+If another shell is installed, you can execute the command with it using `--shell` flag:

+    dev_lxc exec jammy --shell fish 'status current-command'

 ### Stop or Start an instance